 They may even find that they made the wrong choice in what career to pursue and need to look at other options.

-The choice to quit a job and/or change career paths is never a light one, but may be necessary to find more happiness and peace in your life.
+The choice to quit a job and/or change career paths is never a light one, but it may be a necessary one in order to find more happiness and peace in your life.

 If you’re not happy or satisfied with your career, it may be time to start looking for a change.